 To date, local governments (table 8.5) have played a limited role in climate related activities in the ROK, although they have been actively involved in the promotion of local sustainable development.
 In 2003 all 16 regional governments and 164 out of 232 local governments developed their Local Agenda 21 (Korean Council for Local Agenda 21 2008).
 Domestic activities related to climate change have been initiated by the national government and the major role of local governments is delivering national policies into their localities.
-This may be partly due to a long history of strong national governments have put great effort into energy policies and transportation issues though not necessarily linked with climate change.
+This may be partly due to a long history of strong national government in the ROK and a relatively short history of local autonomy.
+Nevertheless, local governments have put great effort into energy policies and transportation issues though not necessarily linked with climate change.
 Recently local governments have recognised the importance of climate change policies and are trying to develop concrete action plans in response to climate change.
 During the IMC restructuring in 2008, a Conference of Local Governments will be established to provide a channel for local government participation in decision-making and in implementation of NAPs.